 What is phishing?
-How to protect yourself from scam emails and more | ZDNet
+Everything you need to know to protect yourself from scam emails and more | ZDNet

 Many of the less professional phishing operators still make basic errors in their messages - notably when it comes to spelling and grammar.

-Official messages from any major organisation are unlikely to contain bad spelling or grammar, let alone repeated instances throughout the body - so poorly written messages should act as an immediate warning that the message might not be legitimate.
+Official messages from any major organisation are unlikely to contain bad spelling or grammar, and certainly not repeated instances throughout the body.
+A poorly written message should act as an immediate warning that the communication might not be legitimate.

-It's common for attackers to use a service like Google Translate to translate the text from their own first language, but despite the popularity of these service they still struggles to make messages sound natural.
+It's common for attackers to use a service like Google Translate to translate the text from their own first language, but despite the popularity of these services, they still struggle to make messages sound natural.

-It's very common for email phishing messages to coerce the victim into clicking through a link to a malicious of fake website designed for malicious purposes.
+It's very common for email phishing messages to coerce the victim into clicking through a link to a malicious or fake website designed for malicious purposes.

-Many examples of phishing attacks will invite the victim to click through to an official-looking URL.
-However, if the user takes a second to examine the link more closely, they can hover the pointer over it and often find that while the text seems like the legitimate link, the actual web address is different.
+Many phishing attacks will contain what looks like an official-looking URL.
+However, it's worth taking a second careful look.

-In some instances, it can simply be a shortened URL, whereby the attackers hope the victim won't check the link at all and just click through.
+In some instances, it can simply be a shortened URL, whereby the attackers hope the victim won't check the link and will just click through.
 In other instances, attackers will take a minor variation on a legitimate web address and hope the user doesn't notice.

-For example, a campaign once targeted online gamers after game developer Blizzard was hacked.
-Attackers spammed messages claiming that the victim had their World of Warcraft account compromised in the breach and asked them to click on a link and enter their details in order to secure it.
-The malicious link had only one minor difference to the real URL - the L in 'World' had been switched to a 1.

-Ultimately, if you are suspicious of a URL in an email, hover over it to examine the landing page address and if it looks fake, don't click on it.
-And check that it is the correct URL and not one that looks very similar but slightly different to that which you'd usually expect.
+Ultimately, if you are suspicious of a URL in an email, hover over it to examine the landing page address and, if it looks fake, don't click on it.
+And check that it is the correct URL and not one that looks very similar but slightly different to one that that you'd usually expect.

 A strange or mismatched sender address

 You receive a message that looks to be from an official company account.
-The message warns you that there's been some strange activity using your account and urges you to click the link provided to verify your login details and the actions which have taken place.
+The message warns you that there's been some strange activity using your account and urges you to click the link provided to verify your login details and the actions that have taken place.

 The message looks legitimate, with good spelling and grammar, the correct formatting and the right company logo, address and even contact email address in the body of the message.
 But what about the sender address?

-In many instances, the phisher can't fake a real address and just hope that readers don't check.
+In many instances, the phisher can't fake a real address and just hopes that readers don't check.
 Often the sender address will just be listed as a string of characters rather than as sent from an official source.

 Another trick is to make the sender address almost look exactly like the company - for example, one campaign claiming to be from 'Microsoft's Security Team' urged customers to reply with personal details to ensure they weren't hacked.
-However, there isn't a division of Microsoft with that name - and it probably would it be based in Uzbekistan, where the email was sent from.
+However, there isn't a division of Microsoft with that name - and it probably wouldn't be based in Uzbekistan, where the email was sent from.

 Keep an eye on the sender address to ensure that the message is legitimately from who it says it is.

-The message looks strange and too good to be true
+This phishing message looks strange and too good to be true

 Congratulations!
 You've just won the lottery/free airline tickets/a voucher to spend in our store - now just provide us with all of your personal information including your bank details to claim the prize.
 As is the case with many things in life, if it seems too good to be true, it probably is.

-In many cases, phishing emails with the aim of distributing malware will be sent in a blank message containing an attachment - never clicking on mysterious, unsolicited attachment is a very good tactic when it comes to not falling victim.
+In many cases, phishing emails with the aim of distributing malware will be sent in a blank message containing an attachment - never clicking on mysterious, unsolicited attachments is a very good tactic when it comes to not falling victim.

-Even if the message is more fleshed out and looks as if it came from someone within your organisation, if you think the message might not be legitimate, contact someone else in the company - over the phone or in person rather than over email if necessary - to ensure that they really did send it.
+Even if the message is more detailed and looks as if it came from someone within your organisation, if you think the message might not be legitimate, contact someone else in the company - over the phone or in person rather than over email if necessary - to ensure that they really did send it.

 How to protect against phishing attacks